corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 3. Type information is erased at runtime in order to allow polymorphism
 4. The compiler must guarantee type safety at all times, even if it can't see the concrete type

 If your trait is not dyn compatible, don't worry!
-Many standard library traits (`Clone`, `Iterator`, etc.) are also not dyn compatible.
+Many standard library traits (`Clone`, `Default`, etc.) are also not dyn compatible.
 As we've seen, there are ways to work around these limitations with type erasure, generics, or more fine-grained traits.

 ### Historical Notes